• To close the gaps in learning

 The Centre’s statement of intent supports the two main aims of the National Curriculum:

-The curriculum at The Clifton Centre PRU intended to promote learning and personal growth and development.
+The curriculum at The Clifton Centre PRU intends to promote learning and personal growth and development.
 It includes not only the formal requirements of the National Curriculum, but also a range of extra-curricular vocational and placement activities that the centre organises both onsite and with outside agencies in order to enrich the experience and address the challenges of the students.
 It also includes the ‘hidden curriculum’, or what the students learn from the way they are treated and supported.
-We aim to teach the students at The Clifton PRU positive, responsible attitudes developing knowledge and skills, including social and basic life skills so that they may become contributory members of the extended community.
+We aim to teach the students at The Clifton PRU positive, responsible attitudes, developing knowledge and skills, including social and basic life skills so that they may become contributory members of the extended community.

 Our school curriculum is underpinned by our mission statement and the curriculum is the means by which the school achieves its objective of educating students in the knowledge, skills and understanding that they need in order to lead fulfilling lives.